ncatlab/nlab-content/pages/2159.md

 The __quantum dilogarithm__ was discovered by physicist Anatole Kirillov and by Ludwig Fadeev and Kashaev.
-The latter also discovered a fundamental pentagon relation for the quantum dilogarithm, which is an analogue of the classical Roger's identities and makes a connection to the current subject of cluster transformations.
+The latter also discovered a fundamental pentagon relation for the quantum dilogarithm, which is an analogue of the classical Roger's identities and makes a connection to the current subject of [[cluster algebra|cluster transformations]].
 Cf. also classical [[dilogarithm]].

 Some references: